eldridgejm/dictconfig/_sources/index.rst.txt

 - **Interpolation**: Configuration values can reference other parts of the configuration, or even external variables supplied by the user.
 This allows for configuration following the DRY ("Don't Repeat Yourself") principle.
-- **Calculations**: Configuration values can be computed from expressions.
+- **Calculation**: Configuration values can be computed from expressions.
   Built-in parsers are provided to do simple arithmetic on numbers and dates, as well as logical operations on booleans.
 Custom parsers can be added to handle other types.